KhushWadhwa24/dcase2025_task6_baseline/README.md

 To support this, we provide additional correspondence annotations for audio-query pairs in the evaluation sets, enabling a more nuanced assessment of the retrieval systems' performance during development and final ranking.

-**The additional annotations for the evaluation set will be available soon.**
+**The additional annotations for the evaluation are now available, and the results are reported in the results table below.**

 ## Baseline System